Random pieces of work I’ve written in the past in no particular order.

 Collaborators: Daniel Shanahan (Louisiana State University)

-Remember when I did math?
+Remember when I did math in undergrad?
+I don’t.
 In this interview, we talk about the importance of creativity in mathematics, his unique mathematical upbringing in the Boston Math Circle, and overcoming imposter syndrome in graduate school.